arthurkuhn/hrvtoolkit/docs/about.md

 ## Purpose

 This toolbox was built to enable R-Peak extraction and heart rate variability analysis in pre-term infants.
 Widely used beat extraction algorithms such as Pan & Tompkins are unable to deal with the high amount of noise in these sognals.
-This project uses the algorithm proposed by Kota TODO.
+This project uses the algorithm proposed by Kota.
 Much less sensitive to noise, this algorithn allows fro more reliable R-peak extraction.

+The technical report can be found [here.](http://hrvtoolkit.com/final_report.pdf)

 This toolbox was put together by Arthur Kuhn & Clara Dionet as part of the McGill Engineering Design Project.

 ## Acknowledgements & References